ChanrajMandok/bmrs_data/README.md

 - Develop and integrate parsers or converters tailored to the unique structure of each BMRS report.
 - Ensure that the system is equipped to handle the vast array of response formats and data structures that different BMRS reports may present.

+**Optimised Asycnio Event Loop Error Handeling and Rate limit logic:**

+- Implement sophisticated error handling within the asyncio event loop to manage exceptions and operational errors seamlessly.
+- Create robsut timeout handelling to allow this service to retireve 1000's of datapoints